grillon6u/Data_Science_projects/README.md

 3. Connecting to twitter and retrieving tweets about the players (using tweepy)
 4. Analsying the content of those tweets, and calculating their polarity (how positive they are) using Natural Language Processing (nltk, textblob)
 5. Plotting their popularity as a rolling moving average

 ![Rolling moving average of Novak Djokovic's popularity on twitter](template%26images/images/novak.PNG)

+**Result:** The project was successful, and can be used to accurately measure the popularity of a given tennis player on twitter for the previous week.
+You can find a nice presentation of the project and its complete result on GitHub.

 ### [Project 6: Computer Vision and Image classification using Machine Learning and Generative Adversial Networks](https://github.com/grillon6u/Data_Science_projects/tree/main/Data-science-projects/Image%20classification%2C%20Dimensonality%20reduction%20and%20Generative%20Artificial%20Networks)